TheMorshu/DPScalculator/README.md

 ```
 java -jar DPScalculator-1.0-SNAPSHOT.jar
 ```
 in terminal.

+**NOTE: You must download and save all csv files in the same folder as the jar file in order to run the calculator!**

-The file can be dowloaded directly [HERE](https://github.com/TheMorshu/DPScalculator/blob/master/DPScalculator-1.0-SNAPSHOT.jar).
-You can also generate jar file yourseld.
+The ZIP (jar+csv files) can also be dowloaded directly [HERE](https://github.com/TheMorshu/DPScalculator/releases).